 The Malaysian National Timber Industry Policy (NATIP) 2009 to 2020 was launched on February 17 2009, with the Malaysian Timber Industry Board (MTIB) as key implementer.
 While the NATIP was initiated 3 years prior to the global downturn by the Malaysian Ministry of Plantation Industries and Commodities, it has been regarded as a timely blueprint that will help the industry to re-strategize and to ensure that the Malaysian timber industry remains sustainable up to year 2020.
-The policy directions presented in NATIP are concerned with the long-term development of the Malaysian timber industry to maintain and enhance its competitive edge in the global marketplace.
+The policy directions presented in NATIP are concerned with the long-term development of the Malaysian timber industry.
+They were set out as a course of actions designed specifically for the industry to maintain and enhance its competitive edge in the global marketplace.
 By the end of the NATIP implementation period in 2020, annual exports of timber and timber products are targeted to reach RM53 billion, which is about double the present export values.